 Of course, your Mercedes-Benz or smart can help too.
 Fully electric models (including the EQC and EQV) have intelligent navigation which will plan your route according to your charge requirements.
 For longer journeys, it will tell you when and where to charge.
 It will also react to live traffic updates to reroute you if your charge won’t get you to a charger in time, as well as also updating on availability of charge points available.

 What are the environmental impacts of electric cars?

-Fully electric vehicles have zero Co2 emissions which is, of course, much better for the environment that traditional combustion engines.
+Fully electric vehicles have zero Co2 emissions which is, of course, much better for the environment than traditional combustion engines.

 However, it is also worth considering the carbon footprint of vehicle production too.
 There is constant innovation in this area and Daimler AG (Mercedes-Benz’s parent brand) are working to include sustainable recycling as part of their battery lifecycle.